 Fruits: A red drupe-like achene 3 to 6mm long.
 About 100 seeds per gram.

 SEED TREATMENT / SOWING

 Stratification: Stratify in moist sand (10% moisture) for 90 days at 5°C.

 Ideal sowing time: Non-pretreated seed in outdoors in late September, Stratified seed in spring

-Sowing instructions: Outdoor seedbed - Sow 1 cm deep and 50 seeds/meter; Greenhouse - sow 3 seeds per cell 1 cm deep.
+Sowing instructions: Outdoors - Sow 1 cm deep and 50 seeds/meter; Greenhouse - sow 3 seeds per cell 1 cm deep.

 Growing conditions: The seed strain requires full sunlight and does not tolerate shade.
 It is a nitrogen fixer, extremely hardy and adapted to low quality, dry soils.
 Excellent for farmstead, intercropping, reclamation, Eco-Buffers and wildlife habitat plantings.